How to Choose the Best Magnesium Supplement for Your Body

 If magnesium gives you anxiety or elevates your heart rate, you might have other minerals out of balance, like sodium and potassium.
 You also need adequate levels of B vitamins, boron, and others to make sure you absorb the right amount.
 A functional medicine doctor can order testing and get everything into balance.

+In short, the best magnesium supplement is the one you take that’s right for you.
 Of course, you can get magnesium in your diet, too.
 Foods high in magnesium include spinach, avocado, and dark chocolate (yes, chocolate!).
 Magnesium content in food varies, though.
 You can get inexpensive magnesium supplements everywhere, and it’s a crucial supplement to add to your stack.

 Join over 1 million fans